 The solution: anti-pick locks are made in such a way that it is almost impossible to pick, by using different methods include the top half of the pin stack having a mushroom shape or an indent so it catches when it is being picked, giving the impression it is in place and alternatively, the top half of the pins stack can be ridged and it makes it near impossible to guess when it is at the correct height.

-When your locksmith makes things simple to drill you lock, and gain entry it is not as simple as it looks, however even for the professionals this simple task is not so simple for professionally trained locksmiths.
+makes things looks simple to drill your lock, and gain entry it is not as simple as it looks, however even for the professionals this simple task is not so simple for professionally trained locksmiths.
 Yes drilling a lock is a destructive process in gaining entry, but for some locks there is no other choice and it’s done by drilling just below the shear line in the key hole, repeating this process until (best not to say).
 Then all that is left to do is use flat headed screwdriver to turn the lock to opening direction.

 The above process would of course destroy the lock, and for most locks it will take only a few minutes.
 Anti-drill locks prevent the internal mechanisms from snapping by having ceramic plates inside or steel pins and a steel cylinder to defend against drilling.